-Our research directly informs our teaching, and you’ll learn about it at first hand from the internationally-recognised academics who are leading the way in these exciting fields, and get the opportunity to pursue areas that interest you in your final year project.
+Our research directly informs our teaching.
+You’ll learn about it at first hand from the internationally-recognised academics who are leading the way in these exciting fields, and get the opportunity to pursue areas that interest you in your final year project.

 4. Flexibility with a common first year

 Choosing the right degree pathway can be difficult, and things sometimes become clearer once you start studying.
 In the Department of Electrical and Electronic Engineering you’ll study a common first year so you can swap to a different pathway, if you decide it’s a better fit, up until the end of your first year.

 5. Become part of a collaborative team

 There are plenty of opportunities to get hands-on experience as a student at Surrey, including having access to world-class research facilities.
 Read about how undergraduates get involved at Surrey Space Centre’s Ground Station.

 Outside your course, you can gain valuable hands-on technical experience by getting involved with SurreyEARS (Electronics and Amateur Radio Society) and its ‘Makerspace’ work area – run entirely by students with support from the Department.
 Get the inside track on SurreyEARS.